jgilbert20/Makernet/Architecture.md

 5964 when CONTROLLER_SUPPORT set to 0
-5924 conditionalizing the entire BasePeripheral framework 5884 with some really small scale adds of CONTROLLER_SUPPORT
+5924 conditionalizing the entire BasePeripheral framework 5884 with some really small scale adds of CONTROLLER_SUPPORT 5836 with removal of all loop logic from services incluing one virtual function 5860 with just re-addition of empty loop() virtual handler in 2 services 5860 with addition of one more (unreferenced) service object

 WHAT A RELIEF-new framework signficantly smaller!!